-744 The Court held that it lacked jurisdiction over the Israeli claim: I.C.J.
+705 ICJ held that it lacked jurisdiction over the Israeli claim: Aerial Incident of 27 July 1955 (Israel v.
+Bulgaria), Judgment, I.C.J.
 Reports 1959, p.
-127, after which the United Kingdom and United States claims were withdrawn.
-In its Memorial, Israel noted that there had been active coordination of the claims between the various claimant governments, and added: "One of the primary reasons for establishing co-ordination of this character from the earliest stage was to prevent, as far as possible, the Bulgarian Government being faced with double claims leading to the possibility of double damages."
-I.C.J.
-Pleadings, Aerial Incident of 27 July 1955, (Oral Arguments, Documents), p.
+131, after which the United Kingdom and United States claims were withdrawn.
+In its Memorial, Israel noted that there had been active coordination of the claims between the various claimant Governments, and added: "One of the primary reasons for establishing coordination of this character from the earliest stages was to prevent, so far as was possible, the Bulgarian Government being faced with double claims leading to the possibility of double damages" (see footnote 363 above), p.
 106.